Upcoming Public Lectures

 Thank you for taking the time to come and talk to the Branch today.
 You saw the reaction, they were really interested and totally appreciative of your talk.
 It was the best reaction there has ever been to a talk!Alf Wilkinson, Lincolnshire Branch of the Historical Association

 It was a great pleasure to host you this morning for your presentation on the Maya and the rainforest of Guatemala.
 Yours was one of the best crafted and informative talks that I have heard at Probus since becoming a member.
 The multitude of questions and discussions afterwards from most of our audience was a testament to their interest in your lecture.Chris Bevan, Probus Beaconsfield

-There are many talks I am giving throughout the country for the Arts Society, for more information
+There are many talks I am giving throughout the country for the Arts Society:

 If you would like to read further on the Maya then visit my resources page.

 1. The Magnificent Maya – Fact & Fantasy

 The Maya created one of the most sophisticated civilizations in the ancient world.
 Their achievements in the arts and sciences, along with their complex social, political and economic systems, make them one of the most remarkable culture groups in the pre-Columbian Americas.